googleapis/google-cloud-python/CONTRIBUTING.rst

   ``tox`` environment), first start the emulator and take note of the process ID::

-   $ gcloud beta emulators datastore start &
+   $ gcloud beta emulators datastore start 2>&1 > log.txt &
    [1] 33333

   then determine the environment variables needed to interact with